dita-community/dita-utilities/README.md

 4. Select `Saxon EE` as the Transformer.
 5. Click the little gear icon to bring up the Saxon options and make sure the "`Use linked tree model`" option is checked.
-This is required for Saxon to do XQuery updates
+This is required for Saxon to do XQuery updates.

 Code is in `src/xquery/filter-attributes`